-LIM College ("LIM" or "institution") does not discriminate on the basis of sex and prohibits sex discrimination in any education program or activity that it operates, including in admission and employment.
+LIM College ("LIM" or "institution") does not discriminate on the basis of race, color, religion, creed, sex, age, national origin, disability, veteran status, unemployment status, familial status, pregnancy, military status, domestic violence victim status, or criminal conviction, or any other status protected by law and prohibits sex discrimination in any education program or activity that it operates, including in admission and employment.
 LIM has adopted this policy and applicable grievance procedures to provide for the prompt and equitable resolution of complaints alleging any action that would be prohibited by this policy.

-The prohibited offenses outlined in this policy may also be prohibited by Title IX of the Higher Education Amendments of 1972, 20 U.S. C. § 1681 et seq. ("Title IX"), by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act") and Section 304 of the Violence Against Women Reauthorization Act of 2013 ("VAWA"), Title VII of the Civil Rights Act of 1964, and other applicable statutes, including the laws of the State of New York.
+The prohibited offenses outlined in this policy may also be prohibited by Title IX of the Higher Education Amendments of 1972, 20 U.S. C. § 1681 et seq. ("Title IX"), by the

+Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act") and Section 304 of the Violence Against Women Reauthorization Act of 2013 ("VAWA"), Title VII of the Civil Rights Act of 1964, .
+New York State Education Law Article 129-B (Enough is Enough), and other applicable laws, LIM is committed to educating the entire campus community on preventing and responding to sexual misconduct.
 This policy prohibits a broad continuum of harassment on the basis of sex, some of which are not prohibited under Title IX or other laws.
 Their inclusion in this policy reflects LIM's standards and expectations for a working and learning environment where everyone is free to work and learn safely.